2022 Liberty Bowl: Teams

 The Liberty Bowl featured the Kansas Jayhawks from the Big 12 Conference and the Arkansas Razorbacks from the Southeastern Conference.
 The Jayhawks and Razorbacks had previously only met twice, in 1905 and 1906, with the Jayhawks winning both games.
 Both teams became bowl eligible by beating a ranked team: Kansas beat No. 18 Oklahoma State and Arkansas beat No. 14 Ole Miss.

 Previews of the game viewed the teams similarly, with both offenses generally praised and expected to do well against each other's defenses.
-Quarterback play was seen as a high point for each team, with Jalon Daniels and KJ Jefferson each performing well over the course of the season.
-Momentum was viewed in Kansas's favor despite the disappointing end to both teams' seasons, since the Jayhawks' appearance ended their bowl drought of 14 years.
+CBS Sports said that quarterback play would be a high point for each team, with Jalon Daniels and KJ Jefferson each performing well over the course of the season.
+Further, they gave Kansas the advantage in momentum despite the disappointing end to both teams' seasons, since the Jayhawks' appearance ended their bowl drought of 14 years.
 Overall, Arkansas was favored to win the game by 2.5 points.

 Kansas

 The Jayhawks entered the game with a 6–6 record and a 3–5 mark in Big 12 Conference games.
 They started the season with a 5–0 record and were ranked for the first time since 2009, but fell out of the rankings after losing back-to-back games.
 The Jayhawks made their first bowl game appearance since the 2008 Insight Bowl and their second all-time appearance in the Liberty Bowl, with the first in 1973.

-Kansas quarterback Jalon Daniels was praised by many for his performance early in the season, but suffered an injury during the Jayhawks' game against TCU and missed four weeks before returning to action.
-Analysts noted that he had been effective since his return, and he finished the regular season having totaled nearly 1,500 passing yards and 400 rushing yards in addition to 19 total touchdowns.
-The Kansas defense was cited by analysts as a potential weak point for the team, though the contrast between the Kansas offense and the opposing Arkansas defense was viewed favorably for Kansas; Daniels' ability to run and pass as well as the availability and effectiveness of running back Devin Neal were seen as advantages over an Arkansas defense that entered the game ranked 13th of 14 in their conference in pass efficiency defense, 13th in yards per play allowed and 11th in overall scoring defense.
+Sports Illustrated praised Kansas quarterback Jalon Daniels for his performance early in the season, but he suffered an injury during the Jayhawks' game against TCU and missed four weeks before returning to action.
+Athlon Sports, in their preview of the game, said that he had been one of the best quarterbacks in the country prior to his injury, and he finished the regular season having totaled nearly 1,500 passing yards and 400 rushing yards in addition to 19 total touchdowns.
+College Football News said that Kansas's defense was a potential weak point for the team, though the contrast between the Kansas offense and the opposing Arkansas defense was viewed favorably for Kansas; Athlon Sports further wrote that Daniels' ability to run and pass would be an advantage over an Arkansas defense that entered the game ranked 13th of 14 in their conference in pass efficiency defense, 13th in yards per play allowed and 11th in overall scoring defense.
 The Jayhawks had relatively little concern regarding opt-outs, especially as compared to Arkansas.